bmmidei/CodWagers/README.md

   COD_API_EMAIL: <fill in>
   COD_API_PW: <fill in>
   DISCORD_BOT_TOKEN: <fill in>
+  TRIGGER_PHRASE: bot will only respond to this phrase.
+Used for testing.
 ```

 *Set up the gcloud sdk if you haven't already: https://cloud.google.com/sdk/install